Grand Theft Auto V Tops the New Zealand Charts

-Grand Theft Auto V has retaken 1st place on the New Zealand charts, according to IGEA for the week ending January 7, 2024.
-Grand Theft Auto Online shot up from seventh to second place.
+Grand Theft Auto V is up two spots to take first place on the New Zealand charts, according to IGEA for the week ending January 7, 2024.
+Grand Theft Auto Online is up from seventh to second place.

 Here are the top 10 best-selling titles in New Zealand for the week: